 Get lost first and then find your destination, you get a completely different perspective of life; if not get lost now, then when? -Anonymous

-My grandfather used to tell me, always associate with the people who actually have done the real work and gathered the real work experience rather than with those who actually teach but have never done the real work.
+When I was a little kid, my grandfather used to tell me, always associate with the people who actually have done the real work and gathered the real work experience rather than with those who actually teach but have never done the real work.

 I wish I would have applied my grandfather’s words long back.